 3. Kat Graham

-As a Goodwill Ambassador for the United Nations High Commissioner for Refugees, actress and influencer Kat Graham uses her social media profile to spread awareness about the challenges faced by refugees around the world to her almost seven million followers.
+As a Goodwill Ambassador for the United Nations High Commissioner for Refugees, actress and influencer Kat Graham is one of the celebrities using her social media profile for good.
+She regularly spreads awareness about the challenges faced by refugees around the world to her almost seven million followers.
 Although she’s best known for her role on Vampire Diaries, Kat has made her mark as a humanitarian and passionate advocate for those who are struggling.

 4. Selena Gomez